spacepy/spacepy/Doc/source/quickstart.rst

     >>> spaco = spc.Coords([[1,2,4],[1,2,2]], 'GEO', 'car')

-This will let you request for example all y-coordinates by ``spaco.y`` or if given in spherical coordinates by ``spaco.lati``.
+This will let you request, for example, all y-coordinates by ``spaco.y`` or if given in spherical coordinates by ``spaco.lati``.
 One can transform the coordinates by ``newcoord = spaco.convert('GSM', 'sph')``.
 This will return GSM coordinates in a spherical system.
 Since GSM